sslab-gatech/hydra/README.md

 * [Finding Semantic Bugs in File Systems with an Extensible Fuzzing Framework (SOSP 2019)](https://squizz617.github.io/pubs/hydra-sosp19.pdf)

+## Overview

+Hydra is a state-of-the-art fuzzing framework for file systems.
+It provides building blocks for file system fuzzing, including multi-dimensional input mutators, feedback engines, a libOS-based executor, and a bug reproducer with test case minimizer.
+Developers only need to focus on building the core logic for finding bugs of their own interests.
+This repository includes our in-house developed crash consistency checker (SymC3), with which 9 new crash consistency bugs were revealed from ext4, Btrfs, F2FS, and FSCQ.

 ## Contents

 * General code base